jtsay362/css-properties-populator/README.md

 Any enhancements are welcome!
 Please submit your pull request and if accepted, it will improve the content on Solve for All.

+License

+This project is licensed with the Apache License, Version 2.0.
+See LICENSE.